libktx/ktx/math/README.md

 - `ImmutableVector2` is an immutable equivalent to `Vector2`.
 It provides most of the functionality of `Vector2`, but mutation methods return new vectors instead of mutate the reference.
-- Note that one may want to create type aliases to makes the usage more concise: `typealias Vect2 = ImmutableVector2`
+- Note that one may want to create type aliases to make the usage more concise: `typealias Vect2 = ImmutableVector2`
 - `ImmutableVector` is comparable (`>`, `>=`, `<`, `<=` are available).
 Comparison is evaluated by length.
 - Instances can be destructed: `val (x, y) = vector2`.
 - `Vector2.toImmutable()` Returns an immutable vector with same `x` and `y` attributes than this `Vector2`
-- `ImmutableVector2.toVector2()` Returns an mutable vector with same `x` and `y` attributes than this `ImmutableVector2`
+- `ImmutableVector2.toVector2()` Returns a mutable vector with same `x` and `y` attributes than this `ImmutableVector2`
 - Most of the functions of `Vector2` which mutate the vector are provided but deprecated.
-This allow smooth migration from `Vector2`.
+This allows smooth migration from `Vector2`.
 - Notable differences with `Vector2`:
   - `+`, `-`, `*`, `/` are available and replace `add`, `sub` and `scl`.